lyndond/lyndond.github.io/_posts/2022-11-01-google-internship.md

 ## My project

-I wrote up the results in a conference paper, which is still under review at the time of this writing [(arXiv:2210.14308)](https://arxiv.org/abs/2210.14308).
+I wrote up the results for a conference paper, which was accepted to IEEE Int'l Conference on Acoustics, Speech and Signal Processing 2023 (ICASSP) taking place in Rhodes Greece [(arXiv:2210.14308)](https://doi.org/10.48550/arXiv.2301.11955)!
 Figure 1 of the paper (below) shows the architecture of the model.
 I developed a method that serves as a (non)linear drop-in replacement for or _augmentations_ to existing transform coding modules in the AV1 codec.
 The TL;DR is that a base autoencoder and hyperprior are trained on a large dataset of video frames prediction residuals.